-My first article for Canadian Home Workshop magazine was on sharpening tools using a buffing wheel, and this same topic continues to be popular with my subscribers because sharpening is such an important skill.
+My first article for Canadian Home Workshop magazine back in 1988 was on sharpening tools using a buffing wheel, and this same topic continues to be popular with my subscribers because sharpening is such an important skill.
 Nothing good happens with chisels, planes and carving tools unless they’re razor sharp.
 The challenge is getting them this sharp without spending a whole lot of time doing it.
 Razor sharp tools in two minutes or less is what the buffing wheel approach is all about.
 Instead of rubbing chisels and plane blades back and forth on an abrasive stone by hand, the buffing process involves holding tools steady against a spinning hard felt wheel that’s charged with a fine abrasive.
 It only takes a minute or two to transform a dull but properly ground tool into an astonishingly sharp implement.
 Quickly creating cutting edges that are sharper than new razor blades is still a fundamental skill for doing the best work with wood, and the buffing wheel lets it happen in minimal time.

 So, how do you know when an edge really is sharp enough?
 I use two ways to test.
 If I can shave hair cleanly off my arm, then I’m good to go.
 Another test is to try and slice end grain of a board – especially the end grain of soft wood.
 If a chisel, knife or plane iron can slice this kind of wood cleanly, without crushing or tearing the grain, then you’ve got a truly sharp tool.